Landgate/GovHack-2014/README.md

 GovHack 2014
 ============

+> After our documentation for GovHack 2015?
+Head on over to https://github.com/Landgate/GovHack-2015 :)

 Hi there,

 Herein you shall find a collection of resources to help you use Landgate's new SLIP system in your GovHack 2014 project.
 Our new SLIP platform is based on [Google Maps Engine](https://www.google.com/enterprise/mapsearth/products/mapsengine.html) and is currently in a pre-launch beta.